 To check audio and video settings:

-- Students play the video and listen to the audio by selecting the [Play] arrow icon.
+- The student or TE plays the video and listen to the audio by selecting the [Play] arrow icon.

-- Depending on the sound and video quality, students do one of the following:
+- Depending on the sound and video quality, the student does one of the following:

-- If the student can view the video and hear the sound, students select [I could play the video and sound].
+- If the student can view the video and hear the sound, the student selects [I could play the video and sound].
 The Instructions and Help page appears.

-- If the student cannot view the video and hear the sound, students select [I could not play the video or sound].
-The Video Playback Problem page appears, giving students two options:
+- If the student cannot view the video and hear the sound, the student selects [I could not play the video or sound].
+The Video Playback Problem page appears, giving the student two options:

-- Students can select [Try Again].
+- The student can select [Try Again].
 They will return to the Sound and Video Playback Check page.

-- Students can select [Log Out].
-The test examiner should troubleshoot the device and headphones or move the student to another device with working audio and video.
+- The student can select [Log Out].
+The TE should troubleshoot the device and headphones or move the student to another device with working audio and video.